Best Online Nursing Programs in Michigan (2026)

 How does Nursing pay in Michigan compare to other states?

-Michigan salaries are approximately 0.7% higher than the national average for nursing roles.
+Michigan offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Michigan a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Michigan?